Praise from a Future Generation is

 —The Minority of One, 1966

-Two months later, a 26-volume set of Hearings and Exhibits (left) was published, from which the single-volume report was ostensibly derived.
-These 26 volumes became the focus of intensive study by a handful of self-selected American citizens.
-They found countless omissions and distortions within this official record.
+Two months after publishing a single-volume report, the government issued a 26-volume set of Hearings and Exhibits (left).
+These 26 volumes of raw data became the focus of intensive study by a handful of self-selected American citizens.
+They found countless omissions and distortions between this official record, and the single-volume account known popularly as the Warren Report.

-There was more: some of these citizens traveled to Dallas to get their own first-hand accounts of what had happened.
+Some of these citizen-sleuths traveled to Dallas to get their own first-hand accounts of what had happened.
 They learned shocking new details, and uncovered a frightening pattern of intimidation and fear.

 All of the critics reached an inescapable conclusion: there had been a conspiracy.
-Praise from a Future Generation recounts the efforts of these critics to be heard, and documents the ominous indications that an unseen opponent was reacting to their work.
+Praise from a Future Generation recounts the efforts of these critics to be heard by an indifferent American media, and documents the ominous indications that an unseen opponent was reacting to their work.